... There is minimal posterior extension of disc annulus. Joints are intact. There is no central or foraminal narrowing. ... (27 replies)

-...
-Uncinate process hypertrophy with severe right foraminal stenosis. ...
+... asymmetric left severe uncinate hypertrophy causing severe left foraminal stenosis. ...
 (1 replies)

 ...
 The radiologist says you have only mild-to-moderate left C5-6 foraminal stenosis, but it's clearly worse than that, as you are developing symptoms of C6 radiculopathy.